MRdulaenterprise/VACRM/Veterans/README.md

 ### Adding a Veteran
 1. Click the "+" button in the toolbar
 2. Select "Add Veteran" from the dropdown
-3. Fill out the comprehensive veteran form
+3. Fill out the comprehensive veteran form with collapsible sections
 4. Save to add to the system

 ### Managing Claims
 1. Select a veteran from the sidebar
 2. Navigate to the Claims section
 3. Add new claims with detailed information
+4. Edit claims using the comprehensive edit modal (80+ fields)
-4. Track medical conditions and evidence
+5. Track medical conditions and evidence
-5. Monitor appeals and hearings
+6. Monitor appeals and hearings

 ### Document Management (Enhanced)
 1. Select "Upload Documents" from the toolbar